PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 On July 13 2010, Walker released a Nostalgia Critic review of cult film The Room, to positive feedback.
 However, soon afterwards, The compny behind The Room, Wiseau films, complained about Copyright Infringement and got the video taken down.
 In response to this, Doug created a video poking fun at Wiseau films on 20 July.
 Soon, the original video was put back up, and as of September 2012, has not been taken down.

-End of Nostalgia Critic
+The “Death” and Return of the Nostalgia Critic

 On August 23 2012, Walker released the 1st part of the sites fourth anniversary special, To Boldly Flee, in which The Critic as well as other reviewers from the site, set out to try and save Ma-Ti, a character from the 90’s cartoon, Captain Planet.
 The final part was released on September 13, in which the Nostalgia Critic sacrifices himself to save the world.
 This lead to many fans speculating to whether or not this meant the end of the Nostalgia Critic.
 A day after, on September 14, Walker released a video stating that there would no longer be weekly episodes of the Nostalgia Critic (even though the Critic may still appear in future specials) and Walker would be moving on to make other series.